SotoTheMayor/readmeGenerator/README.md

 ## Contributing
-contri
+just don't bother

 ## Test
-test
+get in and doit

 ## Questions
-If you have any questions, please email me at email.com.
+If you have any questions, please email me at none@none.com.
-You can also find more information at https://github.com/username
+You can also find more information at https://github.com/sotothemayor